I have a feeling that Sister Rosa Maria will read Mary Was Her Life in a really important season, when she really needs it.

 Mary…how beautiful You are!

-I stayed in touch with my confessor from Carmel after I left and we had a rather intense discussion about Our Lady.
-It was his idea to start a Carmel with a fourth vow of total consecration to Mary.
-I owe much of my formation in Carmel to him.
-He was not Carmelite, but he had a deep love for Mary and was providentially in the Marian Vow.
+I stayed in touch with my confessor from Carmel after; he is now my director.
+I left and we had a rather intense discussion about Our Lady.
+I owe much of my formation in Carmel to him; he was not Carmelite, but he had a deep love for Mary and was providentially in the Marian Vow.
 I never get sick to the point of having to stay in bed, but I fell so ill that I was confined to my bed at my grandparent’s house.
 I still remember this moment as if it were a dream.
 About a month after leaving Carmel My Grammie comes in my room and says, “why didn’t you tell me you ordered a book?”
 I told her I didn’t know what she was talking about and she walked up to my bed holding out to me Mary Was Her Life.
 I knew now why Our Lord wanted me confined to the bed, so I could devote all my time to the book I had been waiting years to read.

-It was my Carmelite confessor who surprised me with the book.
+It was my Carmelite confessor and current director who surprised me with the book.
 Mary knew this was the season in my life to finally read it.
-With a new Carmel on the horizon and a new chapter of Mary’s Hand in my far from being over story… how profound are the ways of God.
+With a new journey on the horizon and a new chapter of Mary’s Hand in my far from being over story… how profound are the ways of God.
 May this book land in your hands as well and set your heart on fire for love of Mary!